mexk1/news-aggregator/README.md

 # News Aggregator PoC

 This project is a Proof of Concept (PoC) for a news aggregator application.
 It demonstrates how to pull news from various sources, categorize them, and store them in a database.
 The project uses the NewsApi as an example source for fetching news articles.
 This App is part of a test case for a job application.
+Remember it's a PoC, not a full implementation.

 ## Features